l3fuex/renamer/README.md

 2. `cd renamer`
 3. `pip3 install -r requirements.txt`
 4. `mv config.ini.example config.ini`
-5. Get yourself an API key from https://imdb-api.com/ by registering an account and instert the key in the config.ini file
+5. Get an API key from https://imdb-api.com/ by registering an account.
+6. Paste the API key in the config.ini file in line 3 (see below).
 ```
 [IMDB]
 language: EN